-For decades after independence, Indian planning ignored the need for sustainability and equity in water resource development and management.
-It was only in the 1990s that serious questions began to be raised on the wisdom of our understanding and approach to rivers.
-The sustainability of our groundwater development strategy under the Green Revolution also began to be interrogated.
-This collection of essays by leading scholars, published in the Economic and Political Weekly between 1990 and 2014, reflects the multidimensional, multi-disciplinary character of water.
+This collection of essays, all previously published in the Economic and Political Weekly between 1990 and 2014, reflects the multi-dimensional, multi-disciplinary character of water.

 Selected contents: I. Narmada Project 2.
 Alternative Restructuring of the Sardar Sarovar 3.
 Institutional Vacuum in Sardar Sarovar Project 4.
 Irrigation Privatisation in India 5.
 Institutional Reforms in Canal Irrigation System 6.
 Drawing Down the Buffer 7.
 Ecologically and Socially Embedded Exchange 8.
 'Out of Sight, Out of Mind' 9.
 India's Groundwater Challenge and the Way Forward 10.
 Water and Waste 11.
 Questioning Masculinities in Water 12.
 Colonialism, Capitalism and Nature 13.
 Well Irrigation in Gujarat 14.
 Indigenous Irrigation in South Bihar 15.
 Contexts and Constructions of Water Scarcity 16.
-Socio-economic Implications of Depleting

-Groundwater Resource in Punjab 17.
+Socio-economic Implications of Depleting Groundwater Resource in Punjab 17.
 Caste, Gender and the Rhetoric of Reform in India's Drinking Water Sector 18.
 'Million Revolts' in the Making 19.
 Cauvery Dispute 20.
 Efficiency of Water Use in Agriculture 21.
 Measuring the Marginal Value of Water and Elasticity of Demand for Water in Agriculture 22.
 'Get the Price Right' 23.
 The Indian Monsoon, GDP and Agriculture 24.
 Understanding Agrarian Impasse in Bihar 25.
 Co-Management of Electricity and Groundwater 26.
 Kick-starting a Second Green Revolution in Bengal 27.
 Punjab Water Syndrome 28.
 Interlinking of Peninsular Rivers 29.
-Water 2016 978-81-250-6292-9 ₹1765 576 pp Paperback Writings of James Manor, The Politics and State-Society Relations in India With a Foreword by Niraja Gopal Jayal
+Water 2016 978-81-250-6292-9 ₹1615 576 pp Paperback Writings of James Manor, The Politics and State-Society Relations in India With a Foreword by Niraja Gopal Jayal